North American Soccer League

 Oct.
 29: Lahore, Pakistan Pakistan National Team (11 new players) Lost 2-4 Crowd of 25,000

 Nov.
 1: Chittagong, East Pakistan Team?
-Drew 0-0 Don't know the temperature, but it was very hot.
+Tied 0-0 Don't know the temperature, but it was very hot.

 "We were up at 4 am for the flight to Chittagong.
 We played in the afternoon.
 And then another 2 hour flight back to Dacca."
 Bill Crosbie